mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

 - For binary classification, target feature is balanced
 - For multi-class classification, target feature is imbalanced.
 Therefore, examined F1-score.
-- All of the models performed weel.
+- All of the models performed well and much better than the baseline.
 The best model for binary classification is DT while the best model for multi-class classification is KNN.
 - DT and KNN performance was very close, therefore for deployment, KNN will be used to predict 'Label' at level 1 and 'Attack Type' at level 2.